 Look for a holiday destination with a difference?
 Gambia holidays could be just what you could be looking for, this small west African country measuring just over 4,000 square miles is wrapped around the River Gambia.
 Gambia holidays are simply idyllic, imagine a 30 mile stretch of soft golden sandy beach overlooked by palm trees and lapped by the Atlantic Ocean.
 Book Gambia holidays and great to experience the traditional culture and the landscape has remained unspoilt by tourism.
 Gambia holidays provide a wonderful opportunity to see some of the wonders Africa has to offer including lush vegetation and exotic wildlife.

-Gambia is one of the smallest African countries with a rich heritage, ideal for both summer holidays as well as winter sun holidays making it a perfect year round destination.
+Gambia is one of the smallest African countries with a rich heritage and is ideal winter sun holidays.
 The people of Gambia are very welcoming and possess a genuine willingness to help.

 Gambia can be as busy or as relaxed as you desire, the wonderfully golden beaches are very welcoming and ready made for sunbathing.
 If you in the mood to explore you will be spoilt for choice with beautiful landscapes, fascinating history and culture there is plenty to discover.